Tesla Model Y Updates: Price Adjustments and the New E41 Variant for UK Buyers

 When Will the E41 Arrive?

-While Tesla hasn't officially confirmed the E41 variant, industry sources suggest an announcement could arrive within the next 3-6 months, with deliveries potentially beginning in late 2025 or early 2026.
-This timeline would allow Tesla to:
+While Tesla has not officially confirmed the E41 variant, industry sources suggest an announcement could come within the next three to six months, with deliveries potentially starting in late 2025 or early 2026.

 • Finalise production processes for the cost-reduced variant